kevholditch/terraform-provider-kong/docs/resources/service.md

 * `connect_timeout` - (Optional, int) Connection timeout.
 Default(ms): 60000
 * `write_timeout` - (Optional, int) Write timout.
 Default(ms): 60000
 * `read_timeout` - (Optional, int) Read timeout.
 Default(ms): 60000
+* `tags` - (Optional) A list of strings associated with the Service for grouping and filtering.
+* `client_certificate` - (Optional) Certificate to be used as client certificate while TLS handshaking to the upstream server.
+* `tls_verify` - (Optional) Whether to enable verification of upstream server TLS certificate.
+* `tls_verify_depth` - (Optional) Maximum depth of chain while verifying Upstream server’s TLS certificate.
+* `ca_certificates` - (Optional) A of CA Certificate IDs (created from the certificate resource). that are used to build the trust store while verifying upstream server’s TLS certificate.

 ## Import